What Is a Savings Calculator?

 | Daily | 365 | $16,487 |

 The difference between monthly and daily compounding on $10,000 over 10 years is just $17.
-However, the difference between annual and monthly compounding is $181 — worth knowing when choosing between products that compound differently.
-Our compound interest calculator lets you compare frequencies side-by-side.
+However, the difference between annual and monthly compounding is $181 — worth knowing when choosing between products.
+Use our compound interest calculator to compare frequencies side-by-side.

 High-Yield Savings Accounts vs. Regular Savings in 2026

-One of the most impactful savings decisions you can make in 2026 is simply choosing the right type of account.
+One of the most impactful savings decisions in 2026 is simply choosing the right account.
 The gap between traditional savings accounts and high-yield savings accounts (HYSAs) remains historically wide:

 - Traditional bank savings accounts: 0.40–0.60% APY (national average)